 Okta is a cloud-native identity and access management platform founded in San Francisco in 2009.
 Its core products are Workforce Identity Cloud (for managing employee access) and Customer Identity Cloud (for authenticating end-users in applications, built on the Auth0 acquisition).
 This review focuses on Workforce Identity — the SSO, MFA, and lifecycle management product that most business buyers evaluate.

 The platform connects your identity directory to thousands of applications, enforcing authentication policies and automating provisioning so that when HR onboards someone in your HRIS, their app access follows automatically.
+For buyers still framing the security category, compare the security software hub, best SaaS security posture management tools for startups, and the SaaS security checklist for startups.

 Key Features